kistlerk19/file_management_scripting/README.md

-# Bash File Management Toolkit
+# Bash File Management Toolkit for Linux & MacOS

 A collection of powerful bash scripts for efficient file management, organization, and maintenance.